 - Colorado homebuying process is similar to other states where a closing agent (who is usually an escrow agent or representative from a title company) is used to consummate the transaction and prepare all the closing documents.

-- In Colorado, buyer and seller often consummate the transaction at the same closing (or 'settlement') table.
+- In Colorado, buyers and sellers often consummate the transaction at the same closing (or ‘settlement’) table.

 - Colorado’s standard homebuying contract has its own peculiarities and deadlines that are spelled out in a comprehensive “Dates and Deadlines” section that buyers are advised to pay close attention to.